VivekanandMahindrakar/Rockwell_Puzzle_Solution/CALStartup_Test/README.md

 ## Pre-requisites and How to run
 1 `JDK 8` and maven should be installed.
-2. Build the project using the command: `mvn clean package`.
+2. Build the project using the command: `mvn clean`.
 3. Run the following commandline to run the tests
 'mvn test'